johncarl81/transfuse/documentation.md

 <div class="note">
 <h5>Note</h5>
-Due to the fact that the View element of the Fragments are not created until the onCreateView lifecycle phase, Transfuse will not inject into the Fragmnet until that phase and does not map the onCreate lifecycle phase.
+Due to the fact that the View element of the Fragments are not created until the onCreateView lifecycle phase, Transfuse will not inject into the Fragment until that phase and does not map the onCreate lifecycle phase.
 </div>

 All of the injections available on the Activity are available on the Fragment component.
 In addition, the parent Activity may also be injected into the Fragment.